Wunderbaeumchen99817/mt5_manual/README.md

 # mt5_manual
- simple script to trigger buy/sell with your keyboard
+ simple script for the MetaTrader5 to trigger buy/sell with your keyboard by using the python-API